cairachel9/diabetic/README.md

 ### Datasets
 #### Kaggle DR competition dataset

-Our main dataset is based on the [Kaggle Diatebic Retinopathy Detection competition] (https://www.kaggle.com/c/diabetic-retinopathy-detection) carried out in 2016.
+Our main dataset is based on the [Kaggle Diatebic Retinopathy Detection competition] (https://www.kaggle.com/c/diabetic-retinopathy-detection) which was carried out in 2016.
 The main dataset contains 35000 eye images with 5 stages of DR disease.

 #### Messidor dataset

 We also augmented the dataset with [Messidor dataset](http://www.adcis.net/en/Download-Third-Party/Messidor.html) which contains 1200 images with 4 stage DR progression.
 Although the Messidor dataset is smaller, it has less labeling errors.

 ### Stages of diabetic retinopathy (DR) with increasing severity
-The following figures show the 5 class DR classification in our study, range from DR_0 (No DR) to DR_5 Proliferative DR (Proliferative DR).
+The following figures show the 5 class DR classification in our study, ranging from DR_0 (No DR) to DR_5 (Proliferative DR).

 <img src="image/5_DR.png" width="750" height="300" />